the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 Correct Answer: c)
 ```

-There are some things to note here:
+There are some important fetaures here to note:

-1. Multiple-choice exams have a very particular format: Numbered lists, with sub-lists, correct answers, and plenty of newlines.
+1. Multiple-choice exams have a _very_ particular format: Numbered lists, with sub-lists, correct answers, and plenty of newlines.
-2. Exams can be quite long, and might take a while to generate.
+2. Exams can be quite _long_, and might take a while to generate.

-Because of (2), you opt for an **async flow**: the client calls your endpoint, providing the relevant model inputs as well as a callback URL:
+Because of (2), you opt for an **async flow**: the client calls your endpoint, providing the relevant model inputs as well as a `Callback-Url` header:

 ```
 > curl -X POST \
   /examgenerator/create \
-  -H 'Callback-URL: /some/client/url' \
+  -H 'Callback-Url: /some/client/url' \
   -d '{"course_title": "Introduction to Biology", \
     "course_topic": "Cell Structure", \
     "num_questions": 20